irods/irods/docs/manual/configuration.md

 # Configuration Files

 The following configuration files control nearly all aspects of how an iRODS deployment functions.
-All JSON files validate against the configuration schema defined at [https://schemas.irods.org/configuration](https://schemas.irods.org/configuration).
+All JSON files validate against the configuration schema defined in /var/lib/irods/configuration_schemas.

 ## ~/.odbc.ini